From £42,0758

 The front and rear light designs are also different for the Capri over the Explorer, even if the underlying technology is the same.

-Parked next to each other, the Capri and the Explorer do look quite different, although to my eyes, the Explorer is the car that has more visual impact and greater individuality.
+Yet when parked next to each other, the Capri and the Explorer do look quite different – although to our eyes, the Explorer is the car that has more visual impact and greater individuality.
 It stands out more than the Capri in the aforementioned sea of electric mid-sized crossovers.

 INTERIOR

+The software allows the main functions – such as audio, sat-nav or weather – to appear at the same time without overloading you with information.
+It’s also clear and responsive.
 The heater controls are also included on the screen, but the core functions of these are permanently sited at the bottom of it.
-Apple CarPlay and Android Auto are standard.
+Apple CarPlay and Android Auto are wireless as standard.

-That overall feeling of sparseness is a byproduct of the VW Group underpinnings; the MEB-based cars all share a common feeling of being rather glum on the inside, with material richness and interest that’s a long way behind rivals like the Peugeot e-3008.
-The likes of the Polestar 2 are sparse as well yet still create a cool, modern interior that doesn't feel as austere as the Capri.
+That rather ergonomic feel is a byproduct of the VW Group underpinnings: MEB cars all share a common feeling of being rather glum on the inside, with material richness and interest that’s a long way behind rivals like the Peugeot e-3008.
+The Polestar 2 has a similarly sparse interior yet it still feels cool, modern and not as austere as the Capri's.

 ENGINES & PERFORMANCE